yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prepare-environment/azure.md

   You should be able to see your application in the list of users with a role for that scope.

-Since your service principal is set up, you can start using it for configuring YugabyteDB Anywhere.
+After your service principal is set up, you can start using it for configuring YugabyteDB Anywhere.

 ## Provision instance for YugabyteDB Anywhere